 Theater and music exchanges

 Theater, dance, and music create harmony.
-However, art also conveys meaningful stories, which, in joint projects, unite the artists of two countries through a universal language of metaphors, sounds, and images.
+In addition, art conveys meaningful stories, which, in joint projects, unite the artists of two countries through a universal language of metaphors, sounds, and images.
 Lithuania cherishes a rich tradition of drama and music, which fascinates Japanese viewers with its professionalism.
 Meanwhile, Japan offers Lithuanians theatrical and musical forms, such as the mask theater no, the expressive kabuki, or the sacred dance kagura, which have millennial traditions.

 (KTU ensemble "Nemunas" in Gifu, 2018; Azija LT archive)